HelderAntunes/competitive-programming/README.md

-# Categorized problems on UVa OJ
+# Solved problems in UVa and SPOJ

-Solutions to some UVa OJ problems (http://uva.onlinejudge.org/).
-The problems are organized into categories.
-My profile on uhunt: http://uhunt.felix-halim.net/id/824383
+Solved problems in some OJs.
+Problems are categorized as much as possible.